Navigating the Deep: End-to-End Extraction on Deep Neural Networks

-\textbf{Discarding deeper components.} We need to introduce additional discrimination techniques to reduce the interference of deeper layers.
-While the strategy above aimed at discarding points on deeper layers, we now turn to components.
-We use three criteria.
+\textbf{Discarding deeper components.} \\ After discarding points on deeper layers, we compute intersections as described in Section~\ref{rankissue}, see Fig.~\ref{fig:strategies}.
+Intersections deal with components having insufficient rank.
+However, some components on deeper layers remain, see Fig.~\ref{fig:noise_filtered_rank_solved}.
+We use three criteria to discard them.
 First, we know that critical points that merge usually belong to the same neuron, regardless of whether they are in the target layer or a deeper layer.
 Therefore, the more critical points identified from deeper layers by the above test that merge with our candidate component, the more likely it is that this component belongs to a deeper layer.
-For this reason, we compute for each component a noise ratio
+For this reason, we compute for each component a noise ratio:

-Second, because merges of deeper critical points come from critical points with the same partial activation pattern, those deeper components have a harder time obtaining a diverse set of critical points to yield a neuron with a very small number of entries unrecovered.
-Finally, because of the constraint on the activation pattern of deeper merges, components on deeper layers tend to be smaller in size.
+Second, because merges of deeper critical points come from critical points with the same partial activation pattern, deeper components have a harder time obtaining a diverse set of critical points to yield a neuron with a very small number of entries unrecovered.
+Finally, because of the constraint on the activation pattern of deeper merges, deeper components tend to be smaller in size.